-INTRODUCTION: Objective: The aim is comparing the frequency of depression between institutionalized and homebound older adults of Lima.
+INTRODUCTION: The aim of this study was to determine and compare the frequencies of depression in institutionalized and homebound older adults.

-DISCUSSION AND CONCLUSION: A high prevalence of depressive symptoms were found among homebound older adults, mainly in singles and widowers.
-Participation of family members is required to access health services and obtain assistance guidelines for the elderly.
+DISCUSSION AND CONCLUSION: Among older adults, a high frequency of depressive symptoms was found.
+Depression was observed mainly in home-bound elderly and married.
+The participation of governments and family members is required to ensure the provision of adequate health services and assistance for the growing elderly population.